 The small, PERFECT (or occasionally staminate only), ACTINOMORPHIC flowers are comprised of FIVE white, yellow, or greenish petals.
 If present at all, the sepals are small but distinct.
 They have EPIGYNOUS perianth attachment, and the ovary below is made up of TWO FUSED 2-LOCULED CARPELS.
 Apiaceae gynoecium are unique in that the bases of the styles fuse into a structure called a STYLOPODIUM, which rests atop the ovary.
 The androecium is composed of 5-STAMENS.

 The ripened ovary becomes a SCHIZOCARP (shy-zo-carp), or a dry fruit that, in this unique case, splits into two INDEHISCENT 1-SEEDED MERICARPS (Michigan Flora).
-The schizocarp of some Apiaceous plants are commercially-prized spices, such as fennel (Foeniculum vulgare), dill (Anethum graveolens, pickles), caraway (Carum carvi, rye bread), and anise (Myrrhis odorata, pizzelles).
+As mentioned above, the schizocarp of some Apiaceous plants are commercially prized spices, such as fennel (Foeniculum vulgare), dill (Anethum graveolens), caraway (Carum carvi,), and anise (Myrrhis odorata).

 Schizocarp of Osmorhiza longistylis.
 Mouse over image to see what it looked like in flower.